dask/dask/docs/source/gpu.rst

 High Level Collections
 ----------------------

-Dask can also help to scale out large scale array and data computations by combining the Dask collections Dask Array and Dask DataFrame, with a GPU-accelerated array or dataframe library.
+Dask can also help to scale out large array and dataframe computations by combining the Dask Array and DataFrame collections with a GPU-accelerated array or dataframe library.

 Recall that :doc:`Dask Array <array>` creates a large array out of many NumPy arrays and :doc:`Dask DataFrame <dataframe>` creates a large dataframe out of